cturle/paip/README.md

 Chapters :
 1 : Introduction to Lisp : not implemented.
 2 : A Sample Lisp Program
- 2.2 : A Straightforward Solution : part one implemented.
-Part two not implemented yet.
+ 2.2 : A Straightforward Solution : implemented.
+ 2.3 : A Rule-Based Solution : not yet implemented ...

 ## Usage